trimble-oss/tc-samples/Desktop/Identity/readme.md

 # Identity

-Identity is a workbench type of application that demostrates various TID sign-in scenarious with the Trimble.Identity component.
+Identity is a workbench type of application that demonstrates various TID sign-in scenarios with the Trimble.Identity component.

-* client app credentials initialiation
+* client app credentials initialization
 * silent token acquisition
-* TokenCache usage (in-memoty, persistant)
+* TokenCache usage (in-memory, persistent)
-* Web sign-in form (popup and embedded) - auth code grant flow
+* Web sign-in - authorization code grant flow
-* Custom sign-in UI - owner parrword flow
 * WinForms application
-* .NET 4.0 and 4.5 application
+* .NET 4.0 and 4.6 application

+* Use the TID registered application id / consumer key, consumer secret and application name and corresponding redirect URI to run the application.